BoldingBruggeman/amemr2024/README.md

    conda create -n amemr -c conda-forge -y gotm pyncview
    ```

    [NB the above command will be updated to also install `fabmos`, which we will use for the last part of the workshop.
-At the momment that does not yet work because fabmos is not yet available from conda-forge]
+At the moment, that does not yet work because fabmos is not yet available from conda-forge]

    If you experience any issue with the above, we recommend you first execute `conda update conda` to ensure your conda is up to date.
    Should this fail because of lack of permissions, we recommend you [install Miniconda](https://docs.anaconda.com/miniconda/miniconda-install/).
    After you have an up-to-date conda, retry the `conda create ...` command.

-   The above command installs pre-compiled versions of [gotm](https://gotm.net) and [fabmos](https://github.com/BoldingBruggeman/fabmos/wiki) that includes reference versions of [ERSEM](https://ersem.com), [ECOSMO](https://doi.org/10.5194/gmd-15-3901-2022), [PISCES](https://www.pisces-community.org/), [iHAMOCC](https://doi.org/10.5194/gmd-13-2393-2020) and [MOPS](https://doi.org/10.5194/gmd-8-2929-2015), among others.
+   The above command installs pre-compiled versions of [gotm](https://gotm.net) and [fabmos](https://github.com/BoldingBruggeman/fabmos/wiki) that includes reference versions of [ERSEM](http://ersem.com), [ECOSMO](https://doi.org/10.5194/gmd-15-3901-2022), [PISCES](https://www.pisces-community.org/), [iHAMOCC](https://doi.org/10.5194/gmd-13-2393-2020) and [MOPS](https://doi.org/10.5194/gmd-8-2929-2015), among others.

 ## 2. Get forcing (global transport matrices)